Back to Living Real Change

 Opiates are drugs derived from the opium plant, and they include well known pain medications like morphine and codeine.
 The word “opioids” is typically used to describe synthetic drugs, like OxyContin, but the body metabolizes opioids in the same way.

-If you’re battling acute pain and under a doctor’s care, using opiates for a short period of time can be beneficial.
+If you’re battling acute pain and under a doctor’s care, using opiates for a short period can be beneficial.

-“Opiates are appropriate medications when used correctly,” says Dr. Xu.
+“Opiates are appropriate medications when used correctly,” Dr. Xu says.

 But once you’ve been taking these drugs for more than about three to six months, your body builds a tolerance to them.
 That means you’ll need a higher dose of the drug to get the same effect you used to.